austin-2019/fuzzy-system/README.md

 <img height="128px" width="128px" align="right" />

-# fuzzy-systems
+# fuzzy-system

-> One line description here!
+> Connecting to NASA API to view the image of the day

 <table>
 	<thead>